 Women Who Stay

-The Women Who Stay ministry at St. Ignatius Catholic Community explores and advocates for the full participation of all of the faithful in the life of the Church and the inclusion of women in her governance and sacramental ministry.
+The Women Who Stay ministry at St. Ignatius advocates for the full participation of all of the faithful in the life of the Church and the inclusion of women in her governance and sacramental ministry.
 Acknowledging a special devotion to St. Mary Magdalene, we call our ministry The Women Who Stay because we love the church that Jesus has given us, yet together we must take a crucial part in reforming the church that exists today.

 - We study Scripture, scholarly commentary, theology and history.